meedan/temporal_clustering/README.md

 ```
 $ cd examples && python example.py

-[0, 0, 1, 1]
+[0, 0, 1, 1, 1]
 ```

-The output shows that the first two items form one cluster (cluster 0) and the last two items form another cluster (cluster 1)
+The output shows that the first two items form one cluster (cluster 0) and the last three items form another cluster (cluster 1)